The old “Chicken, Fox and Grain” riddle goes a little something like this…

 Feel free to check it out by clicking the image below of the Wolf, Rooster and man called Grain enjoying their adventure together:

 I always like to encourage creative writing in online classes by re-imagining old folktales or riddles into something completely new.
+You can even run dedicated creative writing classes on the Allschool platform.

 Whether it's a farmer trying to get across a river, or any other simple story idea, there is a world of possibility.